-Single-family detached development may comply with the applicable single-family detached design guidelines in Section <>, Design Guidelines.
+Single-family detached development may comply with the applicable single-family detached design guidelines in Section 5.2, Residential Design Guidelines.

-Home Determined Unfit for Occupancy85 2.
+2. Home Determined Unfit for Occupancy

-- In the event that a Building Inspector has found a site-built home as being unfit for human habitation, the dwelling unit shall be removed or rendered habitable again. - During construction to make the home habitable again, the site may temporarily accommodate a b. temporary dwelling, subject to the standards in Section <>, Temporary Buildings.
+- a.
+In the event that a Building Inspector has found a site-built home as being unfit for human habitation, the dwelling unit shall be removed or rendered habitable again. - b.
+During construction to make the home habitable again, the site may temporarily accommodate a temporary dwelling, subject to the standards in Section 4.6.4.C, Temporary Buildings.